Soteria: Efficient Symbolic Execution as a Functional Library: Formalisation

-\paragraph{Branches} A \emph{branch}, $\braket{a}{\pc} \in \braket{A}{\pcs}$, is a pair comprising a result value $a \in A$ and a \emph{path condition} (a symbolic boolean) $\pc \in \pcs$.
-We can now define the SE monad as follows: The \myinline{return} function returns a single branch containing the given value and does not modify the path condition.
+The \myinline{return} function returns a single branch containing the given value and does not modify the path condition.
 The \myinline{bind} function takes each branch of the first computation and feeds its value and path condition to the second computation, collecting all resulting branches.
 We can similarly define other operations in the \myinline{Symex} interface; \eg we can define \myinline{nondet} and \myinline{if\%sat} as follows: That is, as described in \cref{sec:implem}, symbolically executing a branch adds the guard ($\symb b$) and its negation ($\neg\symb b$) to the path condition and executes the corresponding branch if the resulting path condition is satisfiable; otherwise, it discards the branch.
 If both are satisfiable, it explores both branches.